venkatanarayana143/venkatanarayana143/README.md

 Data Science | Machine Learning | Open Source Contributor | Python | C++ | Competitive Programming

 ## About :sunglasses:
-I am a Software Engineer having 1.5 years of experience at Cognizant Technology Solutions Pvt Ltd. I have completed my gradutaion with Computer Engineering specialization.
+I am a Software Engineer having 1.5 years of experience at Cognizant Technology Solutions Pvt Ltd. I have completed my Bachelor's degree in Computer Engineering specialization.
 Passionate about Data Science, Machine Learning and open source.
 Also, have some experience in Full-stack Development and Data Analysis.

 ## Communities :
 - Contributer at [Omdena](https://omdena.com/projects/) ( An Open Source AI & Data Science organization.)